 - You’ll continue to receive regular updates

-It’s similar to the Sketch model (sometimes called the Dutch model and I’m Dutch, so, yeah), but Typeface is less restrictive: you’ll continue to receive regular updates, even after 12 months, and you can install the app on multiple devices as well.
+similar to the Sketch model [edit: Sketch changed to a subscription] (sometimes called the Dutch model and I’m Dutch, so, yeah), but Typeface is less restrictive: you’ll continue to receive regular updates, even after 12 months, and you can install the app on multiple devices as well.

 The main benefit to all of this is that you don’t have to wait for major releases to get new big features.
 New Pro features can be released at any time and you can decide whenever you want to upgrade.
 At any time after 12 months you can choose to extend your license to receive all Pro features released up till then, as well as another year of free Pro updates.